Cazzimperio/DnDCompendium/Hazards/README.md

 # Hazards

-Every hazard has a description and is associate with one or more environments.
+Every hazard has a description and is associated with one or more environments.

 Environments are:
 **forest, mountain, swamp, desert, arctic, coast, aquatic, grassland, underground, city, ruins, dungeon**